harness/developer-hub/kb/platform/pipeline-faq.md

 To minimize GitHub calls from Harness, enabling the bi-directional Git Experience can significantly reduce the number of requests.

-### Can we setup separate failure strategy for individual step in step group
+### Can we set up separate failure strategies for individual steps in a step group?

-No, Failure strategy applies to all step within step group.
+No, failure strategies apply to all steps within a step group.

-### How to restrict a user with approval if the same user ran the pipeline
+### How can I restrict approval for the user who ran the pipeline?

-You can select the option, 'Disallow the executor from approving the pipeline' option while using Harness Approval step
+You can select the **Disallow the executor from approving the pipeline** option in the Approval step.
 ## Pipeline triggers

 ### How can I obtain the triggered build version value, trigger ID, or trigger URL during pipeline runtime when a pipeline is triggered by a PR?